aydin-emre/HiAnimals/README.md

 * Since the application is written entirely in HMS, you must have HMS Core installed on your device.<br/>
 * For Android devices without HMS Core, you can download the latest version from this link; https://tik.to/9l6<br/>
 * Also your phone should support Huawei AR Engine.
-You can reach supported device list [here] (https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/introduction-0000001050130900-V5#EN-US_TOPIC_0000001050130900__section260mcpsimp)
+You can reach supported device list here. (https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/introduction-0000001050130900-V5#EN-US_TOPIC_0000001050130900__section260mcpsimp) <br/>
-. <br/>